 Similarly, the Executive Employment Agreements contain non-competition and non-solicitation provisions which are generally applicable for one year from when the NEO ceases to be employed.
-The non-competition restrictions do not apply if the NEO terminates employment for any reason within one year following a change of control.
-Additionally, if the NEO voluntarily terminates employment other than for good reason, the non-competition restrictions shall apply only if (i) the Company notifies the NEO of its intent to enforce the non-competition provisions within 15 days following the NEO's separation from service and (ii) the Company pays the NEO a lump sum amount equal to the sum of the annual base salary received by the NEO as of the date of termination and the NEO's target annual bonus for the fiscal year during which the termination occurs.
+The noncompetition restrictions do not apply if the NEO terminates employment for any reason within one year following a change of control.
+Additionally, if the NEO voluntarily terminates employment other than for good reason, the non-competition restrictions shall apply only if (i) the Company notifies the NEO of its intent to enforce the non-competition provisions within 15 days following the NEO's separation from service and (ii) the Company pays the NEO at NEO at the NEO starget annual bonus for the fiscal year during which the termination occurs.